React Storefront

 npm install @kibocommerce/react-storefront-kibo-connector

-Next configure the KIBO_CONFIG_HOST environment variable in the .env file to point to your Kibo back end.
+Configure the KIBO_CONFIG_HOST environment variable in the .env file to point to your KCCP back end.
 See the .env.sample file as an example of adding the env variable via dotenv.
-You can also check this guide to get more info about Node.js Environment Variables.
+You can also reference this guide for more info about Node.js environment variables.

 For example, your .env file may look like: